Cavin Councilor: Racing career

 In 1997, Councilor made his debut in the ARCA Bondo/Mar-Hyde Series at Michigan International Speedway, driving his self-owned No. 95 Ford, where he was running as high as second in the race before finishing 30th due to a crash that was the result of a broken axle.
 He then made one more ARCA start that year at Talladega Superspeedway, where he finished four laps down in fourteenth place.
 It was also during this year where he made select starts in the USAR Pro Cup Series, getting a best finish of fourteenth at Birmingham International Raceway.
-In 1998, he expanded his ARCA program, running in a majority of the races held that year with four top-tens with a best finish of seventh at Kil-Kare Speedway and Winchester Speedway.
+In 1998, Councilor expanded his ARCA program, running in a majority of the races held that year with four top-tens with a best finish of seventh at Kil-Kare Speedway and Winchester Speedway.

 In 1999, Councilor ran the full ARCA schedule, driving the No. 19 Chevrolet.
 Across the year, he earned one top-five and four top-ten finishes with a best finish of fifth at Winchester, where he started on the front row.
 He then ran all but two races the following year in 2000, getting two top-ten finishes at Kentucky Speedway and Berlin Raceway on his way to finish thirteenth in the final points standings.

 In 2001, Councilor made only two starts, finishing 29th at Nashville Superspeedway due to a crash, and thirteenth at Memphis Motorsports Park, which proved to be his final start as a driver.
 Despite his driver career ending, he still remained in the now ARCA Re/Max Series as a team owner, with multiple drivers piloting the No. 19, with Ed Berrier driving a majority of the races held that year, and taking a win at Chicagoland Speedway.
-He also fielded a NASCAR Busch Series entry for Berrier at Kansas Speedway, where Berrier finished in 43rd to due a crash ten laps into the race.
+Councilor also fielded a NASCAR Busch Series entry for Berrier at Kansas Speedway, where Berrier finished in 43rd to due a crash ten laps into the race.